apache/arrow-site/_posts/2022-12-18-querying-parquet-with-millisecond-latency.md

 For the first time, access to the same sophisticated query techniques, previously only available in closed source commercial implementations, are now available as open source.
 The required engineering capacity comes from large, well-run open source projects with global contributor communities, such as [Apache Arrow](https://arrow.apache.org/) and [Apache Impala](https://impala.apache.org/).

 # Parquet file format

 Before diving into the details of efficiently reading from [Parquet](https://www.influxdata.com/glossary/apache-parquet/), it is important to understand the file layout.
 The file format is carefully designed to quickly locate the desired information, skip irrelevant portions, and decode what remains efficiently.

-* The data in a Parquet file is broken into horizontal slices called RowGroups
+* The data in a Parquet file is broken into horizontal slices called `RowGroup`s
-* Each RowGroup contains a single ColumnChunk for each column in the schema
+* Each `RowGroup` contains a single `ColumnChunk` for each column in the schema

-For example, the following diagram illustrates a Parquet file with three columns "A", "B" and "C" stored in two RowGroups for a total of 6 ColumnChunks.
+For example, the following diagram illustrates a Parquet file with three columns "A", "B" and "C" stored in two `RowGroup`s for a total of 6 `ColumnChunk`s.

 ```
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
 ┃┏━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━┓          ┃
 ┃┃┌ ─ ─ ─ ─ ─ ─ ┌ ─ ─ ─ ─ ─ ─ ┐┌ ─ ─ ─ ─ ─ ─  ┃          ┃
-┃┃             │                            │            ┃
+┃┃             │                            │ ┃          ┃
-┃ │             │             ││              ┃          ┃
+┃┃│             │             ││              ┃          ┃
 ┃┃             │                            │ ┃          ┃
 ┃┃│             │             ││              ┃ RowGroup ┃
-┃┃             │                            │       1    ┃
+┃┃             │                            │ ┃     1    ┃
-┃ │             │             ││              ┃          ┃
+┃┃│             │             ││              ┃          ┃
 ┃┃             │                            │ ┃          ┃
 ┃┃└ ─ ─ ─ ─ ─ ─ └ ─ ─ ─ ─ ─ ─ ┘└ ─ ─ ─ ─ ─ ─  ┃          ┃
-┃┃ColumnChunk 1  ColumnChunk 2 ColumnChunk 3             ┃
+┃┃ColumnChunk 1  ColumnChunk 2 ColumnChunk 3  ┃          ┃
-┃  (Column "A")   (Column "B")  (Column "C")  ┃          ┃
+┃┃ (Column "A")   (Column "B")  (Column "C")  ┃          ┃
 ┃┗━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━┛          ┃
 ┃┏━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━┓          ┃
 ┃┃┌ ─ ─ ─ ─ ─ ─ ┌ ─ ─ ─ ─ ─ ─ ┐┌ ─ ─ ─ ─ ─ ─  ┃          ┃
-┃┃             │                            │            ┃
+┃┃             │                            │ ┃          ┃
-┃ │             │             ││              ┃          ┃
+┃┃│             │             ││              ┃          ┃
 ┃┃             │                            │ ┃          ┃
 ┃┃│             │             ││              ┃ RowGroup ┃
-┃┃             │                            │       2    ┃
+┃┃             │                            │ ┃     2    ┃
-┃ │             │             ││              ┃          ┃
+┃┃│             │             ││              ┃          ┃
 ┃┃             │                            │ ┃          ┃
 ┃┃└ ─ ─ ─ ─ ─ ─ └ ─ ─ ─ ─ ─ ─ ┘└ ─ ─ ─ ─ ─ ─  ┃          ┃
-┃┃ColumnChunk 4  ColumnChunk 5 ColumnChunk 6             ┃
+┃┃ColumnChunk 4  ColumnChunk 5 ColumnChunk 6  ┃          ┃
-┃  (Column "A")   (Column "B")  (Column "C")  ┃          ┃
+┃┃ (Column "A")   (Column "B")  (Column "C")  ┃          ┃
 ┃┗━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━┛          ┃
 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ```

-The logical values for a ColumnChunk are written using one of the many [available encodings](https://parquet.apache.org/docs/file-format/data-pages/encodings/) into one or more Data Pages appended sequentially in the file.
+The logical values for a `ColumnChunk` are written using one of the many [available encodings](https://parquet.apache.org/docs/file-format/data-pages/encodings/) into one or more Data Pages appended sequentially in the file.
 At the end of a Parquet file is a footer, which contains important metadata, such as:

 * The file’s schema information such as column names and types
-* The locations of the RowGroup and ColumnChunks in the file
+* The locations of the `RowGroup` and `ColumnChunk`s in the file

 The footer may also contain other specialized data structures:

-* Optional statistics for each ColumnChunk including min/max values and null counts
+* Optional statistics for each `ColumnChunk` including min/max values and null counts
 * Optional pointers to [OffsetIndexes](https://github.com/apache/parquet-format/blob/54e53e5d7794d383529dd30746378f19a12afd58/src/main/thrift/parquet.thrift#L926-L932) containing the location of each individual Page
 * Optional pointers to [ColumnIndex](https://github.com/apache/parquet-format/blob/54e53e5d7794d383529dd30746378f19a12afd58/src/main/thrift/parquet.thrift#L938) containing row counts and summary statistics for each Page
-* Optional pointers to [BloomFilterData](https://github.com/apache/parquet-format/blob/54e53e5d7794d383529dd30746378f19a12afd58/src/main/thrift/parquet.thrift#L621-L630), which can quickly check if a value is present in a ColumnChunk
+* Optional pointers to [BloomFilterData](https://github.com/apache/parquet-format/blob/54e53e5d7794d383529dd30746378f19a12afd58/src/main/thrift/parquet.thrift#L621-L630), which can quickly check if a value is present in a `ColumnChunk`

-For example, the logical structure of 2 Row Groups and 6 ColumnChunks in the previous diagram might be stored in a Parquet file as shown in the following diagram (not to scale).
-The pages for the ColumnChunks come first, followed by the footer.
-The data, the effectiveness of the encoding scheme, and the settings of the Parquet encoder determine the number of and size of the pages needed for each ColumnChunk.
-In this case, ColumnChunk 1 required 2 pages while ColumnChunk 6 required only 1 page.
+For example, the logical structure of 2 Row Groups and 6 `ColumnChunk`s in the previous diagram might be stored in a Parquet file as shown in the following diagram (not to scale).
+The pages for the `ColumnChunk`s come first, followed by the footer.
+The data, the effectiveness of the encoding scheme, and the settings of the Parquet encoder determine the number of and size of the pages needed for each `ColumnChunk`.
+In this case, `ColumnChunk` 1 required 2 pages while `ColumnChunk` 6 required only 1 page.
 In addition to other information, the footer contains the locations of each Data Page and the types of the columns.

 ```